 9. How long do dentures last?

-Some people will get longer wear out of the dentures and others, depending on various factors.
+Some people will get longer wear out of the dentures than others, depending on various factors.
 Generally speaking, most denture wearers get five to seven years out of their denture.
 Contributing factors include how often you wear your dentures, your level of bone resorption, and personal denture care – especially avoiding any rough treatment or nasty accidents where you may damage or weaken the denture.

 10. Can you use mouthwash if you have dentures?